GautamDeepak/EMM/EMM_Prac_01.md

 **Question:** *Write a script that prints a person’s age.
 Use two variables to store the person name and age.*

 10. The best way to learn Scripting is to modify the script and make many mistakes - many many mistakes.
 If you are new to scripting and JavaScript, try to change and run the script and see what happens.
+11. That’s all we have for the basic JavaScript.
+For a bit further details, read the introduction provided in the GEE developers forum [here](https://developers.google.com/earth-engine/tutorials/tutorial_js_01)

-11. Alright, now lets start looking into some remote sensing images.
+12. Alright, now lets start looking into some remote sensing images.
 Before that, clear your scripting area by clicking on "Clear script" under the "Reset" button.

-## 5. Getting started with elevation data
+## 4. Getting started with elevation data

 1. Just above the Coding panel is the search bar.
 Search for ‘Darwin’ in this GEE search bar, and click the result to pan and zoom the map to Darwin (Figure 2).
 In this exercise, we will work on and around the Darwin region including Kakadu National Park.